Jx-Fong/UTM-ADNI-RAW/README.md

 #################################################################################################

-Dataset URL: 192.168.0.113/gitlab-cairo/utm-adni-raw
+Dataset URL: 192.168.0.113/gitlab-cairo/utm-adni-raw (internal ip)

-Update 29/10/2019: Currently UTM CAIRO server is in maintainance.
-A new url link to the dataset will be published on November.
+Update 1/1/2020: Currently UTM CAIRO server is in maintainance.
+A new url link to the dataset will be given after our staff setup a new domain address for the dataset.